Home / Academics / Online Programs / Online Tuition & Financial Aid

 WashU Law believes in sharing transparent information about educational costs to help you plan your investment in legal education.

 Tuition operates on a per credit cost.
-Final per credit cost depends on scholarship awarded
+The current per credit cost is $2,375.

 2025-2026